marianamolinadev/marianamolinadev/README.md

 - 💁 25 years old.
 - 🏠 Living in Montevideo, Uruguay.
-- 💻 Currently working as a Web Developer with Angular.
+- 💻 Working as a Web Developer with Angular.
-- 📚 Currently learning React.
+- 📚 Learning React.
 - 👯 Looking to collaborate with other developers.